JulianVidal/AGDA_HTML/reports/index.md

 Added more strategies to agda_comp, with options to change cores.
 Created a plan on what to go through in the demonstration.

+# 19 - Notes
+Check date of agda file
+Way to isolate the modules in an agda project.
+Createa an exact search for the definition name at the end of the module Pass in the definitnion into uses returns how many time that definition has been used Add the optional options into the documentation
+Focus on the thesis after the demonstration

+Write pre meeting and post meeting.